sfigg/commercialization-public/get-started/what-s-new-in-kits-and-tools.md

 With the latest version of Windows Performance Analyzer (WPA), .NET 4.5.2 framework is required for certain components when running on Windows 8 installations.
 To ensure proper use of WPA, [download the latest version of .NET](https://www.microsoft.com/en-us/download/details.aspx?id=48130).

+## Retail Demo Experience (RDX)

+[RDX 3.0 will be available soon](https://docs.microsoft.com/windows-hardware/customize/desktop/retail-demo-experience), and will be automatically updated on Windows 10, build 1803 and 1809.
+Updates include a new webpage-style layout, a new API to allow you to manage your own assets, and a digital fact tag that can be updated locally from the sales floor.

 ### Answer file setting changes

 For an overview of Unattend settings that are new, deprecated, and removed, see [Changed answer file settings for Windows 10, version 1809 for desktop editions](https://docs.microsoft.com/windows-hardware/customize/desktop/unattend/changed-answer-file-settings-for-windows-10-build-1809).

-To learn more about Unattend settings, see the [Unattended Windows Setup Reference](https://docs.microsoft.com/windows-hardware/customize/desktop/unattend/).
+To learn more, see [Unattended Windows Setup Reference](https://docs.microsoft.com/windows-hardware/customize/desktop/unattend/).

 ## What's new in the Windows ADK for Windows 10, version 1803